-Dr. Roberta Bondar was the first Canadian woman and neurologist to fly in space, Dr. Roberta Bondar is globally recognized for her pioneering contributions to space medicine research, fine art photography, and environment education.
+Dr. Roberta Bondar is globally recognized for her pioneering contributions to space medicine research, fine art photography, and environment education.
 She expanded the horizons of millions when she joined the space shuttle Discovery for its 1992 mission, where she conducted experiments for 18 countries in the International Microgravity Laboratory, a precursor to the International Space Station.
-Her highly motivational talks–punctuated by her stunning photographs–focus on change, social responsibility, and our environment.
+Her highly motivational talks — punctuated by her stunning photographs — focus on change, social responsibility, and our environment.

-For more than 12 years at NASA, Dr. Bondar headed an international research team, continuing to find new connections between astronauts recovering from the microgravity of space and neurological illnesses on Earth, such as stroke and Parkinson’s disease.
+For more than 12 years at NASA, Dr. Bondar headed an international space medicine research team, finding new connections between astronauts recovering from spaceflight and neurological illnesses on Earth, such as stroke and Parkinson’s disease.
 Her techniques have been used in clinical studies at the B. I. Deaconess Medical Center, a teaching hospital of Harvard Medical School and at the University of New Mexico.
-Dr. Bondar served two terms as Chancellor of Trent University in Peterborough, Ontario.
+Dr. Bondar was also Chancellor of Trent University in Peterborough, Ontario for six years.

-Dr. Bondar has also earned a reputation as a leading speaker and consultant within the medical and scientific communities, and in the field of corporate social responsibility and care for the Earth’s environment.
-She is the co-founder and president of The Roberta Bondar Foundation, a not for profit charitable organization, to reconnect us to the natural environment.
-The Foundation has school and summer camp programs to help kids connect to and enjoy the natural world around them.
+Dr. Bondar has is a leading speaker and consultant within the medical and scientific communities, and in the field of corporate social responsibility and care for the Earth’s environment.
+She is the co-founder and president of The Roberta Bondar Foundation, a not-for profit charitable organization created to inspire people of all ages to connect with nature through photography.
+She is also the author of four bestselling books featuring her writing and photography.